-Closely related to strategically zero-sum bimatrix games are the class of \textit{strictly competitive games} \cite{aumann1961almost}.
+Related to strategically zero-sum bimatrix games are the class of \textit{strictly competitive games} \citep{aumann1961almost}.
 In a strictly competitive game, if both players change their mixed strategies, then either the payoffs remain unchanged, or one of the two payoffs increases while the other payoff decreases.
 In other words, all possible outcomes are Pareto optimal.
-It has long been claimed that strictly competitive games share many common and desirable NE features with zero-sum games, such as ordered interchangeability, NE payoff equivalence, and convexity of the NE set\cite{friedman1983characterizing}.
-Indeed, Aumann claims that strictly competitive games are \textit{equivalent} to zero-sum games \cite{aumann1961almost}.
-However, many years later Adler et. al. conducted a literature search and found that the claim of equivalence of strictly competitive games and zero-sum games was made was often repeated, but without formal proof \cite{adler2009note}.
+It has long been claimed that strictly competitive games share many common and desirable NE features with zero-sum games, such as ordered interchangeability, NE payoff equivalence, and convexity of the NE set.
+Indeed, Aumann claims that strictly competitive games are equivalent to zero-sum games \citep{aumann1961almost}.
+Moulin and Vial proceed to cite Aumann's claim when arguing that strictly competitive games form a subclass of strategically zero-sum games \cite[Example~2]{moulin1978strategically}.
+However, many years later \cite{adler2009note} conducted a literature search and found that the claim of equivalence of strictly competitive games and zero-sum games was often repeated, but without a formal proof.
 They then proceeded to prove that this claim does indeed hold true.
-Comparing the results of Adler et. al \cite{adler2009note} to the characterization of strategically zero-sum games in \cite{moulin1978strategically}, one can observe that Moulin and Vial were correct in asserting that strictly competitive games form a subclass of strategically zero-sum games.